kaist-cp/helpdesk/README.md

     + If it is already taken, add a number at the end of the id, e.g., {firstname}.{lastname}07@kaist.ac.kr
 - Send your email address and GitHub ID to jeehoon.kang@kaist.ac.kr.
 - Your GitHub ID will be invited to `kaist-cp` organization.
-- You'll get {firstname}.{lastname}@cp.kaist.ac.kr G Suite account.
+- You'll get {firstname}.{lastname}@cp.kaist.ac.kr Google Workspace account.
 - You'll get a Mattermost account in [https://cp-service.kaist.ac.kr/mm](https://cp-service.kaist.ac.kr/mm).
+Click "Sign in with:
+  GitLab", and input your Google Workspace username and password.
+- Make sure you finish read this document, and send an email that says you did so to `jeehoon.kang@kaist.ac.kr`.

 #### Email